A-Emile/Lime_Gen3_IoT_Replacement/README.md

 # Lime Gen 3 Personal IoT V2 (In active development.
-Not finished yet)
+Not working yet)
 If you dont want to wait for V2, switch to the [main branche](https://github.com/A-Emile/Lime_Gen3_IoT_Replacement/tree/main)
 ### !!!
 This project is not endorsed or supported by Lime or any affiliated companies.
 Only do this on legally obtained scooters you own. !!!